 * Color variation is from taking some pics with natural light and others with artificial lighting.

 The next item was the pottery jug, again given a good solid base coat with the white paint.
-I eyeballed the jug into thirds to create a color fade look from dark blue to light to white.
+I eyeballed the jug into thirds to create a color fade look from dark blue to light blue to white.
 The colors were created by adding drops of blue crafters paint to the chalk paint in varying amounts.
-I dabbed the paint on with a sponge brush or you could use a regular household sponge.
-Work in the direction from bottom of the medium blue towards the white by pressing and patting as you cover the mid section.
-You need to make sure your sponge barely has any paint left in it when you get to blend into that next shade up to create the umbra look.
+I blotted the medium blue paint on with a sponge brush or you could use a regular household sponge.
+I started about two thirds of the way down, working from the bottom to the top.
+As you near the edge of this color layer you need to make sure your sponge barely has any paint left in it.
+Doing so enables you get to blend into that next shade above to create the ombre look.

 So for a few bucks, a little patience and time you can create matching decor for your home from mismatched thrift store finds!
 I hope this is a simple, quick project that you'll try as well now that I've given you a little inspiration.